Environmental Policy and Planning Faculty

 His current work includes both theoretical and empirical research on (1) helping people to pre-familiarize themselves with the behavioral apsects of the coming resource downshift, (2) motivating environmental stewardship and voluntary simplicity using intrinsic motivation and innate satisfactions and (3) using nature to restore the mental vitality needed for responding to and coping with the lean and difficult yet exciting times ahead.
 Two current projects include examining the psychological foundations of behavioral aesthetics and behavioral entrepreneurship, and the promotion of voluntary simplicity.

 Paige Fischer, PhD, serves as an Assistant Professor at SEAS.
 Fischer's research group focuses on human dimensions of environmental change.
 The primary goal of her research is to increase scientific understanding of human behavior as it relates to the sustainability of socio-ecological systems.
 She also investigates factors that enable and constrain human adaptation to environmental change including natural hazards and climate-related changes.

 Fischer is particularly interested in understanding the capacity of individuals (e.g., private landowners) and organizations (e.g., natural resource agencies and environmental organizations) to adapt to environmental change through individual and collective natural resource management and environmental conservation actions.
 She draws on theories from the fields of natural resource sociology and human geography in my work.
 Her methods include qualitative interview analysis, quantitative survey analysis and social network analysis.
-She collaborates with researchers from diverse disciplines using a broad range of analytical approaches and strive to address problems of concern to local practitioners.
+She collaborates with researchers from diverse disciplines using a broad range of analytical approaches and strives to address problems of concern to local practitioners.